 In 2021, New York City established the first in the nation catalytic converter labeling program.
 This program gives Law Enforcement the ability to identify stolen catalytic converters and enhance prosecution.
 The theft of catalytic converters in New York City has increased more than 300 percent over 2020.
 2022 continued the Catalytic Converter labeling program in NYC.
-This program gives Law Enforcement the ability to identify stolen Catalytic converters and enhance prosecution.
-The theft of catalytic converters has actually decreased in NYC by 23 percent over 2021 because of our initiatives.
+This program gives Law Enforcement the ability to identify stolen Catalytic Converters and enhance prosecution.
+The theft of Catalytic Converters has significantly decreased in NYC because of our initiatives.

 In addition to its investigative work, the Auto Crime Division also maintains one of only two college accredited courses on auto crime and insurance fraud in the country.
-This four-day course is conducted twice a month and 402 attendees were trained in the fundamentals of auto theft and insurance fraud.
+This four-day course is conducted twice a month, and 402 attendees were trained in the fundamentals of auto theft and insurance fraud.
 These trainings were sponsored by National Insurance Crime Bureau, New York Anti Car Theft & Fraud Association, New York State Department of Motor Vehicle and The International Association of Auto Theft Investigators.

-2022 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 254 Investigations Initiated - Fraud 3 Reported Motor Vehicle Thefts Agency Wide 13,750 Accidents Investigated in which Fraud Is Suspected 0 Recovered Stolen Motor Vehicles Agency Wide 0 Claims Withdrawn or Denied Due to Investigation 0 Thefts Determined to be Fraudulent Agency Wide 0 Total Arrests for MVTIF Offenses 10,393
+2023 Grant-Funded Motor Vehicle Theft and Insurance Fraud Activity Performance Measure Total Performance Measure Total Investigations Initiated - Theft 509 Investigations Initiated - Fraud 2 Reported Motor Vehicle Thefts Agency Wide 15,795 Accidents Investigated in which Fraud Is Suspected 0 Recovered Stolen Motor Vehicles Agency Wide 10,041 Claims Withdrawn or Denied Due to Investigation 0 Thefts Determined to be Fraudulent Agency Wide 0 Total Arrests for MVTIF Offenses 11,618